-- 1. Compile and prepare the annual judicial appropriations request for consideration and approval by the Court; - 2.
-Develop and administer judicial training seminars and educational programs for the judges and court clerks of Idaho. - Review and recommend to the Court calendar management policies.
+- Compile and prepare the annual judicial appropriations request for consideration and approval by the Court; - 2.
+Develop and administer judicial training seminars and educational programs for the judges and court clerks of Idaho. - 3.
+Review and recommend to the Court calendar management policies.

-Advise the news media and the public of official functions of the Court and matters of general interest concerning the courts in

-The constitutional office of the Clerk of the Supreme Court performs a variety of important tasks for the judiciary.
+- 4. Advise the news media and the public of official functions of the Court and matters of general interest concerning the courts in Idaho. - The constitutional office of the Clerk of the Supreme Court performs a variety of important tasks for the judiciary.
 The clerk's office administers the processing of appeals, special writs, petitions, and provides other clerical functions of the Supreme Court and the Court of Appeals.
 The Supreme Court Clerk manages the calendars of both appellate courts, maintains an automated register of actions, which assures proper flow of cases and distribution of final opinions.
-The Supreme Court Clerk's Office
+The Supreme Court Clerk's Office is a valuable resource to district court clerks

 The Idaho State Law Library was established in 1869 under an Idaho territorial statute.
 It is operated by the State Law Librarian and is open to the public.
 The Law Library is a research library not a lending library, that is widely used by the judiciary, public officials, lawyers, students, researchers and the general public.
 The state law library contains more than 130,000 bound volumes and thousands of pamphlets and unbound publications.
-In addition, the library is a depository for U.S.
+In addition, the library is a depository for U.S. government

 The Idaho Judicial Council is empowered by statute to nominate to the Governor persons for appointments to vacancies in the Supreme Court, Court of Appeals, and district courts.
 It may make recommendations to the Supreme Court for the removal, discipline and retirement of judicial officers.
-It is comprised of seven members: the Chief Justice of the Supreme Court, who is chairman, a district court judge and two lawyers appointed by the governing board of the Idaho bar with the consent of the state senate and three non-attorney members appointed by the Governor with the consent of the senate.
-Sitting in its disciplinary capacity, the Council may investigate complaints against justices, court of appeals judges or judges of the district courts or magistrate divisions, and in appropriate cases it
+It is comprised of seven members: the Chief Justice of the Supreme Court, who is chairman, a district court judge and two lawyers appointed by the governing board of the Idaho bar with the consent of the state senate and three nonattorney members appointed by the Governor with the consent of the senate.
+Sitting in its disciplinary capacity, the Council may investigate complaints against justices, court of appeals judges or judges of the district courts or magistrate divisions, and in appropriate cases it may recommend to the in providing assistance and advice regarding the preparation of the clerk's record and other relevant documents associated with an appeal of a trial court decision.
+The publication of the Idaho Reports is coordinated by the Supreme Court Clerk's office.
+Opinions of both the Supreme Court and the Court of Appeals are posted on the internet within 24 hours of their release, these opinions can be found at: www.isc. idaho.gov/judicial.html

-Idaho.